 Check out the Asio Gear Lightweight Hoody here now.

 *Want to see more Asio Gear Reviews?
 Check out my extensive Asio Mid-Season Gear Review here.

 Sitka Vs Asio Lightweight Hoody Comparison

-When comparing these two hoodies I found a lot to like for both, but I also found that what one company markets as a lightweight, early-season hunting top might not fit with what another company does.
+When comparing Sitka vs. Asio Gear’s Lightweight Hoodies, I found a lot to like for both, but I also found that what one company markets as a lightweight, early-season hunting top might not fit with what another company does.
 The Sitka is a base layer you can use early, but it is a base layer.
 It will be great for those cool October mornings when the weather is chilly when you go in and chilly when you go home at night.
 It can be used all season long.

 The Asio on the other hand will treat you well from August through the beginning of October and maybe even longer if you hunt in places where the temperatures stay over 70 degrees for a lot of the archery season.
 The Sitka is slightly more expensive at $129 than the Asio is at $99.
 Both are high-quality bow hunting hoodies I can definitely recommend and I can say, if they last you several seasons, they are both worth buying.

 Watch the video above to see how the Large size fits me and you can see the differences in how they look as well.
 I will be following up on this review and comparison at the end of the season after I put both of these through a lot of use when the archery season kicks off in a few weeks.

 If you have any questions or comments, let me know.